Your regular vet bills are bad enough without unnecessary emergency expenses.

 3. Foreign Body Ingestion and Obstruction

-Children drop things all the time.
-People leave their stuff on the floor.
-I had a cat who became severely obstructed TWICE with the owner’s pantyhose.
+Story time: I had a cat client who became severely obstructed twice because he’d swallowed his human’s pantyhose.
 The second time, he almost died.
-This owner knew her cat had a fetish.
-She created it.
-When the cat was young, Mrs. L’eggs actually made her own cat toys out of catnip wrapped in pantyhose.
-Hint: Wear your pantyhose.
-Feed your cat nip a la carte.
+But here’s the kicker: His human knew her cat had a fetish — when the cat was young, Mrs. L’Eggs actually made her own cat toys out of catnip wrapped in pantyhose.

 4. Pyometra/Mammary Tumors

 A pyometra is a uterus full of pus.
-This painful and life-threatening condition can be avoided.
+But this painful and life-threatening condition doesn’t have to be.
 How?
-Well, if there is no uterus to fill with pus in the first place!
+By having no uterus to fill with pus in the first place!

-Mammary tumors occur almost 100 percent in unspayed dogs, or in dogs that were spayed later in life.
-Spay your dog by the time she is 2, or have a really good excuse not to do this.
-Otherwise, don’t be surprised when, later in her life, you get the bad news that she has mammary cancer.
+Mammary tumors occur almost 100% in unspayed dogs, or in those who were spayed later in life.
+Spay your dog by the time she is 2, which will signficantly decrease her chances of mammary cancer.

 - Chest trauma